cloudmesh-community/book/chapters/doc/plagiarism.md

 for help this is not considered at that time plagiarism.

-As you can see from the previous policies, the faculty do not have any choice but reporting real cases of plagiarism to the university administration.
+As you can see from the previous policies, the faculty do not have any choice but reporting cases of plagiarism to the university administration.
 Thus you must not hold them personally responsible as this is part of the tasks they are required to do if they like it or not.
 Instead, it is **the responsibility of the authors of the